RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

    <img src="/public/images/ps2/Playstation 2 DTL-T14000 Tool CDDVD-ROM Emulator.jpg" class="wow slideInLeft postImage" />

 <div markdown="1">
-The `DTL-T14000` hardware was not a full development kit in itself it was just an add-on for existing TOOL units that allowed developers to use a hard drive version of the game but it emulates the speed and disc access of a physical CD/DVD.
-This saves developers creating hundreds of CD/DVDs of their game when testing and gives more realistic load times compares to the hard drive.
+Developed by SN Systems the `DTL-T14000` hardware was not a full development kit in itself it was just an add-on for existing TOOL units that allowed developers to use a hard drive version of the game but it emulates the speed and disc access of a physical CD/DVD.
+This saves developers creating hundreds of CD/DVDs of their game when testing and gives more realistic load times compares to the hard drive [^8].

 The image on the left[^7] was taken by `Nicholas Cottrill` and uploaded to his excellent Flickr account available here: [Nicholas Cottrill | Flickr](https://www.flickr.com/photos/icarusnick/).
 </div>